getsentry/sentry-docs/docs/index.rst

     Welcome to the documentation of the Enterprise Edition of Sentry — the modern error logging and aggregation platform.
-This documentation covers the use of Sentry (The Sentry Server) as well as all officially supported client integrations (The Raven Clients).
+This documentation covers the use of Sentry (The Sentry Open Source Server) as well as all officially supported client integrations (The Raven Clients).
 To keep things easy we cover all different editions of the sentry server here.

     *The documentation of the Enterprise Edition of Sentry is work in progress.*